xpack/web-jekyll/pages/core/xcdl/guide/metadata.md

 Each package has one top-level XCDL file meta/xcdl.xml.
 The first object in the top-level file should be `<package>` and there should be only one `<package>` object per package.

 By default, an object is placed added to the children list of the top level object defined in the parent folder, so the objects hierarchy follows the file system folders hierarchy, but it is possible to override this using a parent property.
 This is generally useful for separately distributed packages, to attach in a convenient location in the hierarchy.
-Components, options and interfaces can also be reparented, but this is less common.
+Components, options and interfaces can also be re-parented, but this is less common.

 Components can also contain options and other XCDL objects, in fact that is what distinguishes them from options.
 These can be defined in the body of the `<component>`: